 The site has adequate parking for all ticket holders.
 Please note that the festival area is reasonably flat.

 The campsite will open at 12 on the Friday.

 What time do concert performances at BanterFest start and finish?

 The festival opens at 12pm on the Friday for the campsite only.
 The main venue opens to the public at 6pm and the music starts at 8pm.
 The festival closes at 4pm on the Sunday.
 There are a number of concerts taking place over the weekend.
 Approximate start & finish times for the main performances will be released on the day.
-Before any music starts and between acts, the craft and food stalls are always open, so look out for them.

 Can I bring my own food?

 Yes, absolutely.
 There will also be food available on site.
 There is a village store 2 minutes walk from the festival site as well as other food options close-by.

 Flash photography is not allowed, except by staff and press.
 Permitted photography must be taken in such a way as to avoid any disruption or distraction for patrons or performers.

 How far is the site from Lincoln and what are my travel options?